 Sport England publish extensive data on participation in sport and physical activity and the provision of facilities.
 These pages provide a one-stop shop for data published by Sport England and its partners.

-Sport England have been running the Active People Survey since 2005.
-The survey provides continuous measurement of the number of people taking part in sport across the nation and in local communities.
+Sport England have been running the Active Lives survey since 2015, when it replaced the Active People Survey, which had been running since 2005.
+The Active Lives survey provides continuous measurement of the number of people taking part in sport across the nation and in local communities.

 Sport England gathers comprehensive data on sporting facilities across the country, enabling communities to understand the existing provision of facilities in their local area, and plan for future development.